-What goes could you set for the New Year that will excite and inspire you?
-When you get to the end of 2016, what would make you feel razzle-dazzled and immensely proud of yourself?
+What steps could you take that will excite and inspire you to work on your biggest dream?
+When you get to the end of this year, what would make you feel razzle-dazzled and immensely proud of yourself?

-Whether it’s career goals, health goals, relationship goals, financial goals, travel adventure goals, or something else, commit to stretching yourself.
-And remember that the point isn’t whether you reach every single goal or not, but rather who you become in the journey.
+Whether it’s a big career dream, a major health and fitness dream, an exciting love relationship dream, a big financial dream, a travel adventure dream, or some other big dream, commit to stretching yourself.
+And remember that the point isn’t whether you reach every single dream goal or not, but rather who you become while on your dream journey.

 When you challenge yourself to stretch and grow to become the person you most want to be, you win, no matter what.
-Part of happiness is who you become while working on the goals that set your soul on fire.
+Part of happiness is who you become while working on a big dream that sets your soul on fire.

-I find that is a good starting place for writing down our goals for the coming year.
+I find a good place for getting moving on a big dream is to write down your dream goals.
 What the qualities you admire in your heroes and inspirations that you most want to emulate?

 If we decide we want to be more adventurous, more courageous, more bold, more creative, etc. then we can actively do our best to practice living those qualities daily.
-There is no reason to wait until you have achieved a certain goal to be courageous – just practice moving forward in spite of your fears today (which is the definition of courage: feeling the fear and doing it anyway!).
+There is no reason to wait until you have achieved a certain dream to become courageous–just practice moving forward in spite of your fears today (which is the definition of courage: feeling the fear and doing it anyway).

-Danielle LaPorte has a process she teaches called “Desire Mapping” which is all about deciding what feelings you want to feel in the New Year.
-Again, the idea is to practice finding ways to feel those feelings ever day, vs. waiting to achieve a certain goal or dream in order to be happy.
+Author, blogger and life coach, Danielle LaPorte has a process she teaches called “Desire Mapping” which is all about deciding what feelings you want to feel.
+Again, the idea is to practice finding ways to feel those feelings every day, vs. waiting to achieve a certain goal or dream in order to be happy.

-We so often forget while in pursuit of our goals that a happy journey is nothing more than a string of happy moments, and if we wait until we reach our goals in order to give ourselves permission to be happy, we spend a lot of time waiting and denying ourselves happiness.
+We so often forget while in pursuit of our big dreams that a happy journey is nothing more than a string of happy moments, and if we wait until we have achieved our dream in order to give ourselves permission to be happy, we spend a lot of time waiting and denying ourselves happiness.

-What if the goals are just meant to supply us with a sense of direction, so we know where we are going ,and how happy the journey is, every step of the way, is up to us?
+What if your big dream idea is simply meant to supply you with a sense of direction, so you know where you are going, and how happy the life journey can be, every step of the way, and that it is up to us?
 What if it’s really that simple, and happiness is ultimately just a choice and a way of living?

 Honestly, it for me comes down to making the choice to be happy day after day.
 I realize that the circumstances of my life don’t need to be aligned “perfectly” in order to me to choose to be happy.